-The Shopify App Store has a great example of approval criteria.
-It’s well-organized, easy to find, and, most importantly, ultra-specific.
+The Shopify App Marketplace has a great example of approval criteria.
+It’s well-organized, easy to find and most importantly, ultra-specific.
 It’s broken down section by section (pictured below are their Security guidelines), and even features an interactive checkbox next to every criterion.

 Again, the most important quality is specificity; over at Shopify, you’ll see how every criterion is either self-explanatory or links off to an in-depth resource: